microsoft/Windows-driver-samples/network/trans/ReadMe.md

 Set the configuration and platform in Visual Studio
 ---------------------------------------------------

-In Visual Studio, in Solution Explorer, right click **Solution ‘WFPSampler’ (5 projects)**, and choose **Configuration Manager**.
+In Visual Studio, in Solution Explorer, right click **Solution 'WFPSampler' (5 projects)**, and choose **Configuration Manager**.
 Set the configuration and the platform.
 Make sure that the configuration and platform are the same for all projects.
 Do not check the **Deploy** boxes.

 Set the runtime library for the user-mode application, library, and service
 ---------------------------------------------------------------------------